Deposit Methods Guide For New Zealander Players

 You need your bank’s permission before transferring funds to any online casino and might also need to foot the international transfer fees for each transaction if the casino is based overseas (and most are).
 Just getting the wire transfer option set up takes a few weeks while all the security protocols and permissions are signed, processed and double checked by both your bank and the casino to ensure legal compliance and legitimacy.

-Find out all about the Australia first casinos that offer bank transfer payment and withdrawal options here.
+Find out all about the New Zealand first casinos that offer bank transfer payment and withdrawal options here.

 Deposit Money Safely